fliegerkappe/cst/readme.md

 Doing a dry run using the "dryrun.sh script"

-To view a live run of all scripts without generating all the reports, use the "dryrun.sh" script in the "\scripts" directory.
+To view a live run of all scripts without generating all the reports, use the "dryrun.sh" script in the "cst/scripts" directory.
 If any of the scripts run into problems, you'll be able to see exactly which specific test is causing the problem and give you an idea how to get around it.

 What do all those CCI numbers mean?